SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 Structured monitoring fields, lab values, and administrative metadata are ignored, even if they match regex patterns, to prevent misidentification of section boundaries.

-This approach ensures that section detection captures meaningful narrative blocks while excluding non-narrative or structured artifacts embedded within clinical notes.
+This approach ensures that section extraction captures meaningful narrative blocks while excluding non-narrative or structured artifacts embedded within clinical notes.

 ---